5 most common Botox complications

 5. Drooping upper lip

 Which treatment?
-Correction of a “gummy smile” (where too much gum shows when you smile).
+Correction of a “gummy smile” (where more gum is visible when smiling).

-What can go wrong?If the dosage is not correct, the upper lip may droop instead, making it harder to smile comfortably.
+What can go wrong?If the dosage is not appropriate, the upper lip may droop instead, making it more difficult to smile comfortably.

 Other possible side effects